thekevinscott/thekevinscott/src/pages/tensorflowjs-hello-world/index.md

 * * *

-Both of these language features - `import`/`export` and `async`/`await` - make writing Javascript a much more pleasant experience.
-Let's see how we can use them.
+Both of these language features - `import`/`export` and `async`/`await` - make writing Javascript more pleasant.
+Let's next see the tools we need to use them in our own code.

 ## Javascript Tooling